 Characteristics of CookieFirst as a CMP Consent Management Platform

 Consent management platforms for website technology have not been around for so long.
-In this article we discuss some characteristics from a legal and technical point of view which should be considered when choosing a consent management platform or CMP for Cookies.
+In this article we discuss some characteristics from a legal and technical point of view which should be considered when choosing a consent manager or CMP for Cookies.

 CookieFirst is a Usercentrics alternative for consent management.

 Server location and documented consent

 The current legislation requires to document consent and the ability to offer proof of consent.
 Therefore it is important to store consent not on client-side but on server-side.
 And also the data in which consents are stored should be on servers that are physically on EU soil.
-The CMP for cookies should also offer the ability to store consent data on premise.
+The CMP for cookie consent should also offer the ability to store consent data on premise.
 CookieFirst and Usercentrics store consent in European datacenters.

 Giving and revoking consent | Usercentrics alternative

 The online user should have the ability to give consent clearly and freely.
 Both options accepting and rejecting should be clearly offered.
 Also cookiewalls that prevent the user from interacting with the website before consent could be given, are not compliant.
 CookieFirst and Usercentrics are aiming to make this process as smooth and transparent as possible.
 Both products of CookieFirst and Usercentrics are very flexible and give the technical foundation to be compliant.
 But in the end it is always up to the customer what the CMP’s frontend will look like to the user.

 Loading scripts and cookies | Usercentrics alternative